Alan Lewrie: Career

 King's Captain sees Lewrie involved in the Battle of Cape St Vincent just before being promoted to the coveted position of post-captain and given command of a brand new frigate... which he boards on the eve of the Nore Mutiny.
 In Sea of Grey, after being wounded at the Battle of Camperdown, Lewrie spends time ashore where his domestic life has disintegrated when Caroline learned of his many infidelities, courtesy of anonymous letters that seem distressingly well-informed about the 'Ram-Cat's' philanderings.
 In the meantime, he and his frigate HMS Proteus are dispatched to the Caribbean once more.
 While coping with the aftermath of an outbreak of yellow fever in his crew, Lewrie conspires with an old friend (Kit Cashman, who he first encounters in 1782) to accept a dozen runaway slaves from Jamaica in his crew.

 In Havoc's Sword, Lewrie and HMS Proteus are still in the Caribbean, where he gets to confront Choundas yet again and to cooperate with the rising US Navy.
 The same arena is still in play for The Captain's Vengeance, where Lewrie embarks on a secret mission to the Spanish port of New Orleans to deal with French Acadian pirates... and finds that one of them is a very attractive and astonishingly liberated young woman.

 With A King's Trade, Lewrie is in deep trouble once more as the conversion of some black slaves to Royal Navy seamen comes back to haunt him.
 Legal action beckons, forcing Lewrie into the arms of William Wilberforce and the Abolitionist movement.
 In the meantime, Lewrie must escort a trade convoy to South Africa, developing a—so far—chaste relationship with a young Russian woman and a ferocious encounter with a marauding French frigate.

 Troubled Waters takes things to the spring of 1800, where Lewrie is back in England as a wealthy hero following his cruises with HMS Proteus; but a date in court for the theft of slaves awaits.
 His attempted reconciliation with Caroline goes off the rails, following the arrival of another anonymous letter.
 While awaiting his trial, he is sent out with his new frigate, HMS Savage, to the blockade squadron off the estuary of the Loire.

-With The Baltic Gambit; Lewrie is ashore on half-pay at the start of 1801, but at least acquitted of the charges relating to slave theft.
+With The Baltic Gambit, Lewrie is ashore on half-pay at the start of 1801, but at least acquitted of the charges relating to slave theft.
 Bored and idle, he eventually takes up a relationship with an attractive young prostitute (ending two years of celibacy) while also wrapping up the issue of the anonymous letters.
-As anti-British Neutral League of Denmark, Sweden Prussia and Russia threatens British interests, the Admiralty puts him in command of another frigate and sends him into the Baltic.
+As the anti-British Neutral League of Denmark, Sweden, Prussia and Russia threatens British interests, the Admiralty puts him in command of another frigate and sends him into the Baltic.
 Lewrie is sent to pick his way through the ice and events soon lead him to the Battle of Copenhagen.